ADITI-SINGH21/Data_Structures_Algorithms_COL106/README.md

 # COL106
-This contains assignments of COL106 course in IIT Delhi which is data structures and algorithms
+This contains assignments of COL106(Data Structures and Algorithm) course of IIT Delhi